Quick Answer

 AI Moves In Fast — and Brokers Feel It

 The trend reached a tipping point this winter.
 In early January, several major carriers — including Allianz, Progressive, and Lemonade — announced expanded use of AI-powered risk engines that eliminate the need for manual broker input on standard auto and home policies.
-Meanwhile, a new partnership between Google’s insurance comparison service and OpenAI-backed systems promises instant, “context-aware” quote generation.
+Meanwhile, a new partnership between Google‘s insurance comparison service and OpenAI-backed systems promises instant, “context-aware” quote generation that bypasses traditional distribution channels entirely.

-According to a McKinsey report released this month, nearly 40% of new policies in 2025 were sold through digital-only channels, up from just 15% pre-pandemic.
+According to a McKinsey report on digital insurance trends, nearly 40% of new policies in 2025 were sold through digital-only channels, up from just 15% pre-pandemic.
 The number of independent brokers in the U.S. dropped by roughly 8% year-over-year, with small agencies hardest hit.

 But it’s not just automation reshaping the space.
 Regulators are also cracking down on commission-based sales structures, citing conflicts of interest and opaque pricing.
-California’s Department of Insurance recently proposed new transparency rules requiring brokers to disclose all compensation and referral fees upfront.
+California’s Department of Insurance recently proposed new transparency rules requiring brokers to disclose all compensation and referral fees upfront — a move that mirrors guidance issued by the National Association of Insurance Commissioners (NAIC) encouraging states to modernize broker oversight frameworks.

 These developments paint a clear picture: the old brokerage model — built on personal networks, opaque pricing, and commission incentives — is under relentless pressure from both technology and oversight.